Mule Suttles: Legacy

 Clarence Isreal, an Eagles player, was quoted as saying, "He was considered my dad.
 Suttles was the most gentle person I ever saw."

 In 2001, writer Bill James ranked Suttles as the 43rd-greatest baseball player of all-time and the second-best left fielder in the Negro leagues.

-In 2024, Suttles was officially recognized as the 4th greatest all-time slugger when the Negro League statistics were incorporated into the MLB records, far surpassing Mark Mcguire and also relegating Barry Bonds to 8th place.
+In 2024, Suttles was officially recognized as the 4th greatest all-time slugger when the Negro League statistics were incorporated into the MLB records, far surpassing Mark McGwire and also relegating Barry Bonds to 8th place.

 Death

 Suttles died of cancer in Newark, New Jersey, at age 65.
 Lenny Pearson, who played with and for Suttles, recalled in John Holway's book Blackball Stars: "He told us, 'When I die, have a little thought for my memory, but don't mourn me too much.

 Suttles was interred in Glendale Cemetery in Bloomfield, New Jersey.